MEd/EdS in Professional Counseling (School Counseling)

 To apply, submit the following:

 - Transcripts in the native language and English for international applicants

 - 3 letters of recommendation

-The state of Georgia now requires that all School Counseling candidates either pass the GACE Program Admission Assessment or exempt it (1080 Verbal + Math SAT, 43 English + Math ACT or 297 Verbal + Quantitative GRE) before they can be accepted into field experiences within programs.
-The state also requires that all candidates have a minimum 2.5 GPA on undergraduate or previous graduate work.
+The state of Georgia requires that all candidates have a minimum 2.5 GPA on undergraduate or previous graduate work.
 Go to the Georgia Professional Standards Commission website for details.

 Deadline To Apply

-The application deadline is December 1 for admission the following summer semester (students are admitted to begin program in summer semester only).
-After initial application review, invitations will be extended for interviews to be held in February.
+The application deadline is December 1 for admission the following Summer semester (students are admitted to begin the program in the Summer semester only).
+After the initial application review, invitations will be extended for interviews to be held in February.

 Log Into Existing Application